jobindjohn/vivaplus_v0.2/docs/contributor-guide/20-viva-git-workflow.md

-## Step 6: Submit a Push Request to the Maintainers
+## Step 6: Submit a Merge Request to the Maintainers -->